databus23/helm-diff/README.md

 # Helm Diff Plugin

-This is a Helm plugin giving your a preview of what a `helm upgrade` would change.
-It basically generates a diff between the latest deployed version of a release and a `helm upgrade --debug --dry-run`.
+This is a Helm plugin giving your a preview of what a `helm upgrade` or `helm rollback` would change.
+It basically generates a diff between the latest deployed version of a releaseand a `helm upgrade --debug --dry-run` when used with `upgrade` command or with the specified rollback revision of release.
 This can also be used to compare two revisions/versions of your helm release.

 <a href="https://asciinema.org/a/105326" target="_blank"><img src="https://asciinema.org/a/105326.png" /></a>